Russian border becomes China's frontline in fight against second virus wave

 “I don’t need to worry,” Zhao Wei, another Suifenhe resident, told Reuters.
 “If there’s a local transmission, I would, but there’s not a single one.
 They’re all from the border, but they’ve all been sent to quarantine.”

-Reporting by Yew Lun Tian and Huizhong Wu in Suifenhe, Se Young Lee and Lusha Zhang in Beijing; Editing by Simon Cameron-Moore
+Reporting by Yew Lun Tian and Huizhong Wu in Suifenhe, Se Young Lee, Yang Yingzhi, Lusha Zhang, Liangping Gao and Shivani Singh in Beijing, David Stanway in Shanghai; Editing by Simon Cameron-Moore